Reduce your risk significantly by adopting some basic best practices.

 Talk to Your Children and Family About Internet Security

 Young children are vulnerable to even the most basic of cyber tricks.
 Teenagers, while savvy, are online more frequently and often visit riskier sites, such as file sharing platforms for movies, videos and games.
-And older family members often have what every criminal wants: financial assets and limited digital knowledge.
+Older family members, on the other hand, often possess what cybercriminals are looking for: financial assets and limited digital knowledge.
+Encourage open dialogue to educate them about safe online practices, including the importance of strong passwords, recognizing malicious email attempts, and avoiding sharing personal information with strangers.

 Understand and Protect Against Identity Theft